Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 DO NOT USE GRUB IF YOU DO NOT WANT A BROKEN INSTALL!!!!

 Run `mount --mkdir /dev/efi_system_partition /mnt/boot/efi` to create and mount the boot partition for GRUB.

+## 5. Configure Mirrorlist.
+This step isn't really necessary but I would highly recommend it as it sorts the servers from best to worst.

+Note: Since we don't have a GUI interface for file management we must do everything through command line.

+a.
+Run `cp /etc/pacman.d/mirrorlist /etc/pacman.d/mirrorlist.backup` to create a backup.</br>
+b.
+Run `nano /etc/pacman.d/mirrorlist` to see if all the servers that are listed in the file are uncommented.</br>
+c.
+Once exited nano, run `pacman -Sy` to update the package database on the ISO.</br>
+d.
+Run `pacman -S pacman-contrib` to install the tools needed for sorting the servers.</br>
+e.
+Run `rankmirrors -n 6 /etc/pacman.d/mirrorlist.backup > /etc/pacman.d/mirrorlist` to sort the servers in the backup file and copy it to the main file.

+## 6. Download/Installing Essential Packages.
+This is where your going to actually install your system.

+The following packages that it will install are the necessary core functions and the drivers for some wifi cards.

+Run `pacstrap -K /mnt base base-devel linux linux-headers linux-firmware linux-firmware-marvell linux-firmware-whence nano` to install the packages.

+## 7. Generating the fstab and chrooting into the install.
+This step is important as without doing this the system wont know what it's doing.

+a.
+Run `genfstab -U /mnt >> /mnt/etc/fstab` to generate the fstab file.</br>
+b.
+Run `arch-chroot /mnt` to gain access to your install.